fguillen/SpaceSuckersChronicles/README.md

 ![Space Suckers Chronicles logo](http://farm3.static.flickr.com/2718/5768774787_395211651d_o.png)

+_"Oh yes.
+It runs on the world’s most powerful graphics chip, imagination"_ – Dc.
+Sheldon Cooper

 I have improve this exercise adding a **server layer** and starting what is could be a **console client layer**.

 ## Next Iteration